Azure/Health-Data-and-AI-Blueprint/deployment.md

 6. stage\artifact\LengthOfStay-IaaSDemo.csv - Sample data set, imported to SQL IaaS instance.
 7. stage\artifact\patientdb_schema_nolos.sql - Schema associated with LengthOfStay-IaasDemo dataset.
 8. stage\artifact\sql-setup-functions.ps1 - Helper function used by sql-setup.ps1 to facilitate administrator impersonation.
+9. IaaS extension howto.txt-description of key code elements that implement the solution.

+#Parameters for deploy.ps1 and deployIaaS.ps1

+At least one parameter must be present to successfully run the script.
+-clearDeployment
+Uninstalls the solution, removing all resource groups, service principles, AD applications, and AD users.
+Must be used with the -clearDeploymentPrefix switch
+-clearDeploymentPrefix <deployment-prefix>
+Uninstalls the solution, removing all resource groups, service principles, AD applications, and AD users.
+Must be used with -cleardeployment switch
+-deploymentPassword <password>
+If this parameter is set, all of the passwords used within the solution are set to the supplied value.
+The deploymentPassword parameter is intended for testing purposes and should not be used in a production environment.
+If this parameter is not used, the script generates and displays strong passwords for every role/account.
+-deploymentPrefix <prefix>
+A string of 1 to 5 alphanumeric characters that is used to create distinct resource group names.
+If you run the script multiple times, you must choose a different prefix each time to avoid conflicts with other resources.
+-enableADDomainPasswordPolicy
+Only applicable to deploy.ps1.
+Include this switch when deploying the solution to set the password policy to 60 days at the Domain level.
+-enableMFA
+Only applicable to deploy.ps1.
+Include this switch when deploying the solution to enable multi-factor authentication for solution users.
+  This feature - is optional - but highly recommended.
+Enabling MFA will require additional configurations outlined in the following Azure MFA documentation.
+Using MFA for all administrators, including global administrators is highly recommended to prevent unauthorized use of the subscription Global Admin.
+-installModules
+Installs and updates all necessary PowerShell modules.
+Run the script with this switch before performing the deployment to ensure that all necessary modules are present.
+-globalAdminUsername <username>
+Typically, this is the username of the user performing the deployment.
+Use a valid Azure Active Directory OrgID username (example: "alex@contosohealthcare.onmicrosoft.com") rather than a Microsoft or corporate account name (example: "alex@contoso.com").
+-subscriptionId <subscription-id>
+For the subscription ID, sign in to the Subscriptions view in the Azure portal.
+The subscription you are using should be listed in the table, along with its associated subscription ID, a GUID.
+-tenantDomain <tenant-domain>
+The tenant domain is the default directory name listed under your account name in the dashboard followed by ".onmicrosoft.com" (example: "contosohealthcare.onmicrosoft.com").
+-tenantId <tenant-id>
+To find the Azure tenant ID, click Azure Active Directory in the dashboard sidebar, and under Manage, click Properties.
+The tenant ID is a GUID in the box labeled Directory ID.
+-appInsightsPlan <level number>
+Only applicable to deploy.ps1.
+Provides the ability to select your Application Insights plan level.
+Default is set to 1.
+0 – Set up App Insights with Application Insights Basic Plan.
+1 – Set up App insights with Application Insights Enterprise Plan.
+2 – Deploys App Insights without any billing plan.
+Subscriptions such as BizSpark, where there is a spending limit, the use of option "2" is required.
+-appInsightsPlan 2

 ## Grant permissions in Azure Active Directory